lnnrtwttkhn/highspeed-task/README.md

 ### Code

-All code inside the `/scripts` folder was written by Lennart Wittkuhn at the Max Planck Institute for Human Development, Berlin, Germany and is licensed under the [MIT license](/LICENSE).
+All code inside the `/scripts` folder was written by Lennart Wittkuhn at the Max Planck Institute for Human Development, Berlin, Germany and is licensed under the [Creative Commons Attribution-ShareAlike 4.0 International Public License](/LICENSE).
+Please see https://creativecommons.org/licenses/by-sa/4.0/ for details.

 ### Stimuli